dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

-Often when considering liberty and independence, the notion arises that, along with the freedom to choose comes ownership over consequences of your financial or social actions. herein, if consequences of individual action are the microcosm, then consider the macrocosm as a parallel notion, where it is America’s collective responsibility to be informed citizens, who though acting freely, must
+Often when considering liberty and independence, the notion arises that, along with the freedom to choose comes ownership over consequences of your financial or social actions.
+Herein, if consequences of individual action are the microcosm, then consider the macrocosm as a parallel notion, where it is America’s collective responsibility to be informed citizens, who though acting freely, must